Published 07:08 IST, November 3rd 2020

 Advertisement

 European Union Council President Charles Michel strongly condemned such "cowardly act that violates life and our human values."
-EU Commission President Ursula von der Leyen also send her thoughts and prayers to families of victims and Austrian people.
+EU Commission President Ursula von der Leyen also send her thoughts and prayers to families of the victims and the Austrian people.

 Advertisement